-- Management's estimate of the useful lives of depreciable capital assets is based on the length of time it is believed that those assets will provide some economic benefit in the future. - Management's estimate of the accrued compensated absences is based on current hourly rates and policies regarding payment of sick and vacation banks. - Management's estimate of the insurance claims incurred but not reported is based on information provided by the entity's third party administrators and subsequent claims activity.
+- Management's estimate of the useful lives of depreciable capital assets is based on the length of time it is believed that those assets will provide some economic benefit in the future. - Management's estimate of the accrued compensated absences is based on current hourly rates and policies regarding payment of sick and vacation banks. - Management's estimate of the allowance for uncollectible receivable balances is based on past experience and future expectation for collection of various account balances. - Management's estimate of the insurance claims incurred but not reported is based on information provided by the entity's third party administrators and subsequent claims activity.